Rishabh10s/nvm-bash/README.md

 nvm-bash is a bash script for changing node version in windows without admin privileges.

 Note: You can only access these node versions from git bash.
+This works only for node version 6.2.1 and above.

 ## Requirements
 1. Git bash
-2. Zip package of nodejs.

 ## Installation